-1920 Brock Pemberton's Miss Lulu Bett opens today at the Belmont Theatre.
-It will run 198 performances and win the Pulitzer Prize for Drama.
+1920 Brock Pemberton's Miss Lulu Bett opens at the Belmont Theatre.
+It runs 198 performances and wins the Pulitzer Prize for Drama.

-1924 London drama critic-playwright William Archer dies today.
+1924 London drama critic and playwright William Archer dies.
 He contributed to Figaro, the World, Tribune, and the Nation.
 His translations of Henrik Ibsen were produced in the 1890s.
 In 1921 his melodrama, The Green Goddess, ran for 54 weeks at the Booth Theatre.

 1927 The intricate lives of people living on a Show Boat come to life at the Ziegfeld Theatre.
 Adapted by Oscar Hammerstein II from Edna Ferber's novel, the score composed by Jerome Kern includes soon-to-be-classics "Ol' Man River" and "Make Believe."
 The cast includes Helen Morgan, Norma Terris, Charles Winninger, and Jules Bledsoe.

 1941 Clifford Odets' Clash By Night centers on a husband who comes to realize the man to whom he has opened his home is having an affair with his wife.
-Lee J. Cobb, Joseph Schildkraut, and Tallulah Bankhead fight it out at the Belasco Theatre.
+Lee J. Cobb, Joseph Schildkraut, and Tallulah Bankhead fight it out at the Belasco Theatre for 49 performances.

 1945 Home of the Brave manages only 69 performances but gains critical and financial recognition.
-Playwright Arthur Laurents wins $1,000 from the American Academy of Arts and Letters for this timely war story, which receives an Off-Broadway revival in 1999.
+Playwright Arthur Laurents wins $1,000 from the American Academy of Arts and Letters for his timely war story.

 1948 U.S. premiere of Jean Giraudoux's fantasy allegory The Madwoman of Chaillot at the Belasco Theatre, starring Martita Hunt as Countess Aurelia.
-It will run 368 performances and later be adapted as the musical Dear World.
+It runs 368 performances and is later adapted as the musical Dear World.

-1961 Jule Styne, Betty Comden, and Adolph Green team up for their second musical in a year, Subways Are for Sleeping, which attempted to offer a humorous portrait of homeless people.
-When it was slammed by the critics, producer David Merrick responded with one of his most memorable PR stunts, hiring people with the same names as the critics, and running their (positive) comments in a quote ad.
-It didn't help; the show ran a comparatively brief 205 performances.
-However, it also introduced actor Phyllis Newman, who won a Tony Award for her performance and became Mrs. Adolph Green.
+1961 Jule Styne, Betty Comden, and Adolph Green team up for their second musical in a year, Subways Are for Sleeping, which attempts to offer a humorous portrait of homeless people.
+When it is slammed by the critics, producer David Merrick responds with one of his most memorable PR stunts, hiring people with the same names as the critics, and running their (positive) comments in a quote ad.
+It doesn't help; the show runs a comparatively brief 205 performances.
+However, it also introduces actor Phyllis Newman, who wins a Tony Award for her performance.

 1965 Broadway is mesmerized and scandalized by Peter Brook's staging of Peter Weiss' long-titled drama, The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade, also known as Marat/Sade, one of the first plays on the American stage to offer full frontal nudity.
-It will win the Tony Award as Best Play and run 145 performances at the Martin Beck Theatre.
+It wins the Tony Award as Best Play and runs 145 performances at the Martin Beck Theatre.

-2002 The film adaptation of John Kander & Fred Ebb's Chicago opens in major markets today.
+2002 The film adaptation of John Kander and Fred Ebb's Chicago opens in major markets.
 Rob Marshall directed the film version of the 1975 musical, which goes on to win the 2003 Academy Award for Best Picture—the first musical to do so since Oliver! in 1968.

 2014 The world premiere of Sheryl Crow and Barry Levinson's musical Diner opens at Virginia's Signature Theatre.
 Kathleen Marshall directs the show, based on Levinson's 1982 film about a group of childhood friends who reunite for a wedding in 1959 Baltimore.
 The cast includes Whitney Bashor, Josh Grisetti, Derek Klena, Adam Kantor, and Matthew James Thomas.